 Taconic led 2-1 going into the bottom of the sixth, before scoring two insurance runs.
 In the seventh, Womble struck out the first two hitters he saw before Medway's Greg Assad reached on an error by Jake Risley.
 But when Newman hit that fly ball to Burke, the celebration began.

-"It was a hard-hit ball, so Burke, keep it in front.
+"It was a hard-hit ball, so [he thought] Burke, keep it in front.
 It stayed up and Burke caught it," Taconic third baseman Brendan Stannard said, when asked what he thought when the ball left Newman's bat.
 "That was easily the best moment of all our lives.
 I can speak for everyone when I say that.
 It was amazing."

 Dylan Burke catches a fly ball for the final out as Taconic wins the state Division III championship. pic.twitter.com/gL5IkwOgaS